binh-vu/datatype-validator/README.md

 # README #

-XSD validator used by MantisTable, LamAPI and other projects
+Datatype validator used by MantisTable, LamAPI and other projects